abdul-qadir92/browserstack-examples-webdriverio/README.md

     set BROWSERSTACK_BUILD_NAME=<browserstack_build_name>
     ```

-  - Set session name by command line aregument: You can do this while running test like below.
+  - Set session name by command line argument: You can do this while running test like below.

     ```sh
     npm run bstack-single -- --bstack-session-name <session_name>